FiffDepth: Feed-forward Transformation of Diffusion-Based Generators for Detailed Depth Estimation: Experiments

 \subsection{Implementation Details}

 During the training process, we preserve the diffusion trajectory while following the original DDPM noise scheduler \cite{ho2020denoising} using $1000$ diffusion steps.
-To better leverage pre-trained models, we use the Depth Anything V2-Large model as the DINO model for supervision.
-The training process used a batch size of $32$, and the model converged after approximately $10,000$ iterations.
+To better leverage pre-trained models, we use the Depth Anything V2-Large model as the DINO v2 model for supervision.
+This choice was made because DAv2-Giant has not yet released the weights, so we can only use other versions.
 Our training dataset consists of two parts.
 For training at \( t = 0 \) and during trajectory retention, we follow previous approaches and use two synthetic datasets, Hypersim \cite{roberts2021hypersim} and Virtual KITTI \cite{cabon2020virtual}, which cover both indoor and outdoor scenes, with a total of 74K images.
 For training at $ t = -1 $, we use real-world data from the LAION-Art dataset, a subset of LAION-5B \cite{schuhmann2022laion} containing 8 million samples.
-However, we observed that training with only 0.2 million samples from this subset was sufficient.
-During training, synthetic data and real data each account for half of each batch.
+However, we observed that training with only 0.2 million samples was sufficient.
+Synthetic data and real data each account for half of each batch.
 The parameters are set as follows: \(\gamma = 0.5\), \(\lambda_{\text{MAE}} = 1\), \(\lambda_{\text{GM}} = 0.5\), \(\lambda_{k} = 0.2\).